kbwhodat/tmux-fzf-session-switch/README.md

 Or,

-'I want to go to [session/window name], press the shortcut, type the name, uh oh, it doesn't exist.
+I want to go to [session/window name], press the shortcut, type the name, uh oh, it doesn't exist.

 Okay, press enter to create a new session with that name.